Multiple contributing factors have been linked to the development of chronic constipation. The most common of these include:

 Slow Transit Constipation (STC), as its name implies, indicates that BMs move more slowly through the colon.
 This is caused by gut dysmotility.
 This form of constipation is often treated with fiber and laxatives.
 However, if this does not help, a healthcare provider can discuss other options for relief.

+Evacuation disorders are causes of constipation linked to the pelvic floor, a group of muscles supporting the organs in the lower part of the abdomen, located between the hip bones.
+These muscles help bowel movements.
+Anatomical (or structural) abnormalities in the pelvic floor can affect your bowel movements.
+Some people are born with such abnormalities; others experience them after changes to the pelvic floor, such as surgery.
+However, functional defecation disorders (FDDs) are the most common form of evacuation ailment.
 FDDs occur when the colon’s muscles do not appropriately allow the passage of BMs out of the last part of the colon.
 In many instances, this causes dyssynergic defecation (DD)—an inability to relax your pelvic floor muscles to have a BM and/or spasms in the pelvic floor muscles which lead to difficulty passing BMs.
 Imagine there is a closed door at the bottom of the colon: when we receive the urge to have a BM and bear down or push to have a BM, the muscles in the pelvic floor should relax so that the door opens to allow the BMs to pass.
 With FDDs, however, the door does not open enough or tightens even further.
 It is important to identify this condition early because the treatment is different than the treatments for NTC and STC.

 Secondary Constipation: Causes associated with another condition or medication